 Roll, don’t fold.
 Stuff socks and jewellery into shoes and pack them around the edge of your suitcase.
 If you’re self-catering and you know there’s a hoover there, invest in some vacuum bags.
 Try to only pack clothes that match all the other clothes you’re packing.
 Double-sandwich-bag all toiletries.
 And, best of all, watch and learn from this lady…

 Via: YouTube / Jessica Bowers

-Load up the iPlayer
+Load up the box sets

 Even if you’re travelling to the deepest, darkest, internet-free hidden corners of the Earth, you needn’t be without your favourite shows.
-Many of the TV station apps on your tablet, such as the iPlayer, have the ability to download programmes for up to 30 days after they’ve been shown – meaning you can watch them even when completely broadband-free.
+Many of the TV station apps on your tablet, have the ability to download programmes for up to 30 days after they’ve been shown – meaning you can watch them even when completely broadband-free.
 A lifesaver if you’re travelling with children…but also perfect for whiling away a few hours in the airport.